facebookresearch/voxpopuli/README.md

 </p></details>

 # Getting Data
-We provide raw audios and scripts to process them.
+We provide raw audios as well as scripts to segment and align them with transcription/interpretation.
 The output format is [Ogg Vorbis](https://en.wikipedia.org/wiki/Vorbis) (16000Hz, 16-bit, mono-channel), which is supported by common libraries such as `libsndfile` and `libsox`.

-As the first step, clone this repo for the scripts
+As the first step, clone this repo for the processing scripts
 ```bash
 git clone https://github.com/facebookresearch/voxpopuli.git
 ```